espretto/whif/README.md

   }
 })
 ```
-fulfill callbacks may return promises which's state and `value`/`reason` will be adopted by the newly created one returned by `then`. the deferred api is available for convenience, usually `fulfill` and `reject` are not exposed by promises. however, calling `fulfill` or `reject` on a once fulfilled or rejected promise will have no effect. both `callback` and `errback` are optional arguments to `then`. their default behavior is to proxy the `value`/`reason` to the next promise.
+fulfill callbacks may return promises ( or any other A+ compliant thenables! ) which's state and `value`/`reason` will be adopted by the newly created one returned by `then`. the deferred api is available for convenience, usually `fulfill` and `reject` are not exposed by promises. however, calling `fulfill` or `reject` on a once fulfilled or rejected promise will have no effect. both `callback` and `errback` are optional arguments to `then`. their default behavior is to proxy the `value`/`reason` to the next promise.
 ```js
 .then( function( number ){ // callback

   var call = new Promise();

   setTimeout( function hesitate(){